dreamportdev/Osdev-Notes/01_Build_Process/05_Generating_Iso.md

 That's a lot of flags!
 Because of how flexible the iso format is, we need to be quite specific when building one.
 If curious about how crazy things can get, take a look at the flags grub-mkrescue generates behind the scenes.

-Now we have an iso with our kernel, config and bootloader files on it.
-We just need to install limine into the boot partitions, we can do this using `limine-deploy` like so:
+Now we have an iso with our kernel, config and bootloader files on it that can boot if using uefi.
+If we want to make it bootable also using the `bios` an extra step is required, we need to install limine into the boot partitions, it can be done using the `limine` command like so:

 ```sh
 ./limine/limine bios-install $(IMAGE_NAME).iso